wickworks/witchdice/README.md

 - can crit/half abilities in the roller
-- party roller shows advantage/disadvantage
 - Optimize firebase to not re-download all rolls every change
 - better responsive design for damage edit

 - collapsible dice bag/party menu
+- add modifiers to dicebag rolls

 - paralyzation//assassin; all attacks are crits
 - vulnerability, resistance, immunity